artisans header background image

 While we have not been able to verify rumors that Danny traveled to Paris to learn fire-breathing, it is no surprise that Danny admires Peter Lorre and owns a dachshund.

-More about Danny Elfman
+More About Danny Elfman